-The U.S. Bureau of Labor Statistics found that there are nearly 1.9 million job openings for careers in teaching in the coming years.
-Job opportunities shape the economy and build competition among applicants.
-Hence, providing and handing a teacher recommendation letter upon applying for a job is a great advantage.
-However, this only becomes more favorable coming from a reputable professional reference.
+Currently, there are nearly 1.9 million job openings for careers in teaching in the coming years, according to the United States Bureau of Labor Statistics.
+For the job market, this means opportunities continue to shape the economy and build competition among applicants.
+And because of the tight competition, those who can hand in a teacher recommendation letter upon applying for a job provides a great advantage.
+However, recommendations are only favorable coming from a reputable professional reference, especially in the academe through a teacher recommendation letter.
+Find it more when you read this article.
 Read More

-As mentioned, the content only differentiates this recommendation letter, among the rest.
-Thus, when writing a teacher recommendation letter, one has to follow particular steps specific to the letter’s purpose.
+As mentioned, the content only differentiates this recommendation letter among the rest.
+Thus, when writing a teacher recommendation letter, one has to follow certain steps specific to the letter’s purpose.

 Drafting is one of the most important parts of the letter-writing process, as with other written documents.
 That is, creating an outline almost always ensures the letter has compelling content.
 In a separate sheet, list down the details that you need to incorporate later when you start writing the body.
 This is vital to avoid you from missing essential features to include.
 The good thing about having an outline is it lessens the time spent in overthinking how to create an ideal recommendation letter.